mcabbott/Tullio.jl/README.md

 ΔA = Tracker.gradient((A,B) -> sum(mul(A, B)), A, B)[1]
 ΔA ≈ ones(3,500) * B' # true

-using CUDA, KernelAbstractions # Now defined with a GPU version: mul(A, B) = @tullio C[i,k] := A[i,j] * B[j,k]
+using CUDA, CUDAKernels, KernelAbstractions # Now defined with a GPU version: mul(A, B) = @tullio C[i,k] := A[i,j] * B[j,k]

 cu(A * B) ≈ mul(cu(A), cu(B)) # true